aalacy/storelocatore-scrapers/templates/selenium/README.md

 # How to write a Node.js scraper for SafeGraph using Selenium

-You can write your scraper in scrape.js between `// Begin scraper` and `// End scraper` comments.
+You can start writing your scraper in scrape.js between `// Begin scraper` and `// End scraper` comments.

 Based on https://apify.com/apify/example-selenium?section=source-code